lmc-eu/spirit-design-system/packages/web-react/src/components/Grid/README.md

 # Grid

 Use Grid to build multiple column layouts.
-This Grid works on twelve column system, and it contains variants of 12, 6, 4, 3, 2, and 1 column for each breakpoint.
+This Grid works on twelve column system, and it contains variants of 12, 6, 4, 3, 2, and 1 column for each [breakpoint][dictionary-breakpoint].

 **Custom layout**